arambazamba/spfx-dev/Labs/04-Data/graph/readme.md

----
-title: Consume the Microsoft Graph in the SharePoint Framework
-description: Tutorial on using the AadHttpClient or MSGraphClient class to connect to the Microsoft Graph in SharePoint Framework solutions. ms.date: 12/04/2020 ms.prod: sharepoint
-localization_priority: Priority
----

 # Consume the Microsoft Graph in the SharePoint Framework

 Consuming REST APIs secured with Azure Active Directory (Azure AD) and Open Authorization (OAuth 2.0) from within a SharePoint Framework client-side web part or extension is a common enterprise-level business scenario.